Wales

 Family days out

 Aside from all the beach days and outdoor activities you can enjoy here as a family, Wales has a number of good quality theme parks.
-Try Oakwood Theme Park for classic rollercoaster thrills, Greenwood Forest Park for an eco adventure or the Dinosaur Park in Tenby for some prehistoric fun.
+Try Greenwood Forest Park for an eco adventure or the Dinosaur Park in Tenby for some prehistoric fun.

 The country has a large number of nature reserves making wildlife watching a real thrill.
 Take a boat trip to Skomer Island to see seals and puffins, and red kites can be found in Mid Wales or ospreys in the Cors Dyfi Nature Reserve.